Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - AWS License Manager

 **Explanation:**
-"AWS Certificate Manager" is correct.
+AWS Certificate Manager is correct.
 It manages SSL/TLS certificates and renewals.
-"AWS Firewall Manager" is incorrect; it manages firewall rules.
+AWS Firewall Manager is incorrect; it manages firewall rules.
-"AWS Data Lifecycle Manager" is incorrect; it manages EBS lifecycles.
+AWS Data Lifecycle Manager is incorrect; it manages EBS lifecycles.
-"AWS License Manager" is incorrect; it manages software licenses.
+AWS License Manager is incorrect; it manages software licenses.

 ---